 How To Cook Taro Root

 Taro cooks a lot like a potato.
-First, boil the taro for about 10 minutes before adding the garlicky cilantro green sauce.
-Then, add the green sauce and boil for another 10 minutes.
-The taro is fully cooked once it can be pierced with a fork easily.
+First, boil the taro for about 15 to 20 minutes before adding the garlicky cilantro green sauce.
+Then, add the green sauce and boil for another 5 minutes.
+When you can easily pierce the taro like butter, the taro is fully cooked.
+Depending on the taro root itself, the cooking time will vary.

 What Is A Substitute For Taro Root?

 Yucca, parsnips, or white potatoes are a good substitute for taro.
 Although the flavor is not completely the same, these root vegetables come close.